mrcoles/full-page-screen-capture-chrome-extension/README.md

 From the webstore:

-Find the [https://chrome.google.com/webstore/detail/full-page-screen-capture/fdpohaocaechififmbbbbbknoalclacl](full page screen capture app) in the Chrome Webstore and click install.
+Find the [Full Page Screen Capture App](https://chrome.google.com/webstore/detail/full-page-screen-capture/fdpohaocaechififmbbbbbknoalclacl) in the Chrome Webstore and click install.

 Or, for development: